nickfrostatx/infection/README.md

 out the window now.

 Alright, that solution seems to work.
 Now I need to visualize the process.
-That sounds like some D3.js to me.
+That sounds like some [D3.js](http://d3js.org/) to me.
 A quick Flask app to run the functions on the data and we should be set.

+The [force layout](https://github.com/mbostock/d3/wiki/Force-Layout) seems to be the method of choice for D3.js graph visualization.